Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r31.21
+- Removed some currency icon links in the statistics menu.
+- Core > Social menu will now auto-open on the wow default key for Open Social Pane (O).
+- Added 6 more menu quick access key binds (5-10).
+Default: bound to nothing.
+- Sorted the list of sku key binds.
+- Added the description to the selected enchantments tooltip.
+- Added a "Have materials" filter checkbox to the crafting/profession menus.
+Default: disabled.
+- Added a "Filter" option to enter filter terms to the crafting/profession menus.
+Do a left click on "Filter" and just follow the instructions.

 ## Changes in Sku r31.20
 - Added a basic social menu under Core > Social.
 At the moment only Core > Social > Contacts > Friend list is implemented.
 Every friend has more info in the tooltip and a sub menu with remove, invite, send whisper and take note.
 Ignore list, who, guild and other sub menus will be added later.
 - Fixed a bug with Chat context menu "Whisper to sender".